Ah Kong: Fall of Ah Kong

 In 1997, Dennis received a call from a female friend asking to meet up.
 Thinking that he was to meet just a female friend, Dennis went alone and was gunned down inside his car by two submachine gun-wielding men on motorbikes.
 The killing was headline news on the front of all the major newspapers in the Netherlands.
 The female friend's family was heavily in debts but a few days before the assassination, the debts were mysteriously cleared.
 Siam-kia announced that he was the one who had ordered the hit.
-However, some people from the inner-circle discredited his claim and some said that the leader of the Sin Ma gang had a part in the conspiracy.
+However, some people from the inner-circle discredited his claim and some said that the leader of the Sin Ma gang - Cha Boh Hai, was the one behind the hit.